Close Menu

 • Low-impact expenses typically include convenience purchases made out of habit, subscriptions you rarely use, and impulse buys that seemed exciting for about 48 hours

-One family I know discovered they were spending $180 monthly on streaming services but only actively watching two of them.
-Meanwhile, they'd cut their camping budget to save money, despite camping being their favorite family activity.
+One family I know discovered they were spending $180 a month on streaming services but were only actively watching two of them.
+Meanwhile, they’d cut their camping budget to save money, despite camping being their favorite family activity.
 The fix was obvious once they saw it clearly.

 Your high-joy expenses deserve protection.
 Your low-impact expenses are where you’ll find painless cuts.